 How to Wire a Alternator to My Mobile home

 BY JOHN CAGNEY NASH

 Travel trailers which are pulled and camper tops which are attached to pickup beds do not typically have actually alternator fitted by the maker.
 A and C-Class Recreational vehicles normally do, and B-Class mobile homes generally have a freight bay preconfigured to have one fitted as an option.
-Wiring an alternator that is manufacturer-installed, or set up into a alternator-ready bay, is a simple project.
+Wiring a unit that is manufacturer-installed, or set up into a alternator-ready bay, is a simple project.

-Install the circuitry harness which enables the alternator to work.
+Install the circuitry harness which enables the system to work.
 Decide whether a remote switch to stop the alternator and start is essential, or whether utilizing the turn on the power cell fascia will be appropriate.
 If a remote starter/stop-run switch is required, run a twin-core 14-gauge wire from the alternator to the area of the switch, and attach a rocker switch according to the switch maker’s guidelines.
 Depressing the top of the rocker switch will cause the power cell to begin; depressing the bottom of the rocker switch will cause the machine to stop.
 The switch will return to a main, non-functional position when not depressed.
 Connect the twin-core wire to the terminals on the alternator control board, which will be clearly marked, using spade adapters.